dail8859/NotepadNext/README.md

 A cross-platform, reimplementation of Notepad++.

-Though the application overall is stable and usable, it should not be considered for daily use and is missing most features.
+Though the application overall is stable and usable, it should not be considered safe for critically important work.

 There are numerous bugs and half working implementations.
 Pull requests are greatly appreciated.

 ![screenshot](/doc/screenshot.png)

 # Development
-Current development has been done using Visual Studio 2017 and Qt v5.13.
+Current development has been done using Visual Studio 2017 and Qt v5.14.
 Other platforms/compilers have not been tested but should be usable.

 1. Install Visual Studio 2017 (Community Edition is fine)
 1. Download the [Qt Installer](https://www.qt.io/download-qt-installer)
-1. Use the Qt Installer to install `Qt 5.13.X` (MSVC 2017 64-bit) and `Qt Creator`
+1. Use the Qt Installer to install `Qt 5.14.X` (MSVC 2017 64-bit) and `Qt Creator`
 1. Open `src/NotepadNext.pro`
 1. Build/Run the project